Author picture Fongang Rodrique

 • Source: Specify the source platform or application you want to receive webhooks from.

-4. Save the connection.
+4. Click Create to create the connection.

 Receive webhook events

 Imagine your webhook source is GitHub.
-When an event is triggered, you can monitor it both on the Hookdeck dashboard and in your Google Cloud function logs.
+When an event is triggered, you can monitor it both on the Hookdeck dashboard and in your Google Cloud Run function logs.

-Cloud Function Hookdeck Event
+Cloud Run function Hookdeck Event

-In your Google Cloud Console, navigate to the Cloud function you deployed.
+In your Google Cloud Console, navigate to the Cloud Run function you deployed.
 Check the logs to see the incoming events and their processing status.

 Google Cloud Console logs